Board Members

 members of the CID Board.

-• Fiona McKenzie AM, Vice Chairperson
+• Fiona McKenzie AM, Chairperson

 It’s really important to me because it means that women and people with intellectual disability can lead the way at CID.